matldupont/matdupont-dev/blog/220210/01-homepage-glassmorphism.md

 It's looking pretty small and lonely in the middle, there.
 I think I'll amp up the head shot size as well as the text.

 While I'm at it, I want a nice border around that image.
-Looks a little dry as-is.
+Looks a little dry, as-is.

 ```html
 <div className="min-h-screen max-w-screen-xl mx-auto flex justify-center items-center">